igor-kupczynski/fips-echo-server/README.md

 2019/11/29 23:40:46 Listening on https://0.0.0.0:8443 with cert=certs/domain.pem and key=certs/domain.key
 ```

-Since golang is multiplatform, docker may seem like an overkill.
-There are  some advantages, e.g. when it comes to CI pipeline or artifact distribution.
 The main motivation for the dockerized build & run in the repo is to demonstrate the FIPS compliant go toolchain.
 It will save us the hassle of setting it latter.

 ## TLS setup